Many parents complain that their children suffer from “selective hearing.” Their kids only hear what they want to hear.

-I now recognize I need to turn on my power of sight and awareness more often.
+But still, I now recognize I need to turn on my power of sight and awareness more often.

 At home, it’s about stuff.
 I’m working on becoming more selective about what I buy after suffering a rash of purchase-return cycles.
 In fact, “depriving” ourselves of stuff is a Stoic tradition, to help us understand we don't need more.

 That’s easier said than done in our market-driven economy, where we are surrounded by ads, offers, and sales on stuff.
 But the stuff doesn’t make us happy, especially since the psychological phenomenon of hedonic adaption holds very true: We soon get used to having a nice thing, and it doesn’t really have an impact on our contented feelings anymore.
 Perhaps the thrill of the chase for stuff could be replaced by something else, maybe by challenging ourselves to do something creative, something athletic, or something sociable with real, live people (not just social media).